 The OTA program at Central Penn College is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association, Inc., located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
 ACOTE's telephone number c/o AOTA is (301) 652-6611.
-Graduates are eligible to sit for the national certification examination for the occupational Therapy (NBCOT).
+Graduates are eligible to sit for the national certification examination for the occupational therapy assistant administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be a Certified Occupational Therapy Assistant (COTA).
 In addition, most states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
 Note that a felony conviction may affect a graduate's ability to sit for the NBCOT certification examination or attain state licensure.
 Any student having a criminal record will need to contact NBCOT directly to discuss eligibility for the examination: NBCOT, 1 Bank Street, Suite 300, Gaithersburg, MD 20877, phone: (301) 990-7979.